NSO-developer/Cisco-NSO-MPLS-VPN-service-reconciliation-example/README.md

 To run it:

+0) Copy the alu-sr, juniper-junos, cisco-ios and cisco-iosxr  neds from the $NCS_DIR/examples.ncs/service-provider/mpls-vpn/packages

 1) Build the demo: rogaglia$ make all start

 2) Create a VPN demo service: rogaglia$ python create-vpn.py